-In a helpmate in three (or more) moves, in the first phase, some piece visits in succession three squares.
-In another phase, anothe piece of the same color (or the same piece) visits the same three squares also in succession, but in opposite order.
+H#3+: In the first phase, some piece visits in succession three squares.
+In another phase, another or the same piece also visits the same three squares in succession, but in the opposite order.

 Zalokocky, Roman